 Side Effects of Suboxone

 Suboxone is not a recreational drug, but it is a potent opioid medication.
 As such, the medication needs to be used safely and only as prescribed.

 When an individual begins taking Suboxone, they may experience several symptoms.
-Taking Suboxone under careful medical supervision can reduce the likelihood of uncomfortable side effects.
-Side effects of Suboxone include:
+Taking it under careful medical supervision can reduce the likelihood of uncomfortable side effects.
+Side effects include:

 - Constricted pupils

 It is also important to be aware of possible interactions that it can have with other drugs.
 Suboxone, like all opioids, is a central nervous system depressant.
 When combined with other central nervous system depressants, like alcohol, respiratory depression can occur.
 Combining central nervous system depressants with stimulants like cocaine and crystal meth can also be dangerous since they have contradictory effects.
 It should not be taken, or should be taken with caution if a person is taking one or more of the following:

 - HIV medications

 - Grapefruit juice